jkz/lastfm/src/assets/content/content.jesse.md

  4. I could provide you with many other ways to exploit the powerful scrobble data.
  5. I will bring cake along to the office for the job interview
  6. I could help with anything dutch
+ 7. I am already familiar with the internals of the current website
+ 8. Dropouts are in high demand (source: [vooza](http://vooza.com/videos/job-requirements/))